 During the end of the 19th and the majority of the 20th century

-century the Italians, Gypsies and Travellers faced many indignities.
+the Italians, Gypsies and Travellers and Eastern Europeans faced many indignities.
 Before the WW1 many were incarcerated and during this time the incorrect

 slang term Wop was introduced to define them.
 In Waterbury Connecticut they

 descibes their travails and explains the numerous improvements through the true

 story of a suffering "WOP!"

 The author weaves his relative's stories together in a form that brings together the first-rate appeal of the characters, their forgotten society and our Americana.
 Their stories tell of a time when life was harder but simpler and people once had hope for a healthy safe environment using simple technologies.
 The hope died in the 1890's with rampant consumerism and marketing.
 A new time began where the products were never again made to the old standards.
 It was a time where the good labor was laid to rot when being replaced by automation.
 A time when the Government put small alcohol manufactures out of business to create profits for the big conglomerates.
 The true story of American Wop!